-In this section, we conduct statistical multiplexing simulations to examine the impact of the 3-D video representations on the bandwidth requirements for streaming with minuscule loss probabilities [43].
-For the MV and FS representations, we consider the combined (C) streaming approach, where the pair of frames for each frame index m is aggregated, and the GoP smoothing approach.
+In this section, we conduct statistical multiplexing simulations to examine the impact of the 3D video representations on the bandwidth requirements for streaming with minuscule loss probabilities [44].
+For the MV and FS representations, we consider the combined (C) streaming approach where the pair of frames for each frame index m is aggregated and the GoP smoothing approach.

 Fig. 3.
-Required minimum link transmission bit rate C{\min} to transmit J streams with an information loss probability $P{loss}^{info} \le \epsilon = 10^{-5}$. (a) Monsters Versus Aliens, frame-by-frame. (b) Monsters Versus Aliens, GoP smoothing. (c) Alice in Wonderland, frame-by-frame. (d) Alice in Wonderland, GoP smoothing. (e) IMAX Space Station, frame-by-frame. (f) IMAX Space Station, GoP smoothing.
+Required minimum link transmission bit rate C{\min} to transmit J streams with an information loss probability $P{\text{loss}}^{\text{info}} \leq \epsilon = 10^{-5}$.
+GoP structure B1 with one B frame between I and P frames.

-1) Simulation Setup: We consider a single "bufferless" statistical multiplexer [35], [43], [44] which reveals the fundamental statistical multiplexing behaviors without introducing arbitrary parameters, such as buffer sizes, cross traffic, or multi-hop routing paths.
-Specifically, we consider a link of transmission bitrate C [bit/s], preceded by a buffer of size C/f [bit], i.e., the buffer holds as many bits as can be transmitted in one frame period of duration 1/f.
-We let J denote the number of 3-D video streams fed into the buffer.
-Each of the J streams in a given simulation is derived from the same encoded 3-D video sequence; whereby, each stream has its own starting frame that is drawn independently, uniformly, and randomly from the set [1, 2, ..., M].
+1) Simulation Setup: We consider a single "bufferless" statistical multiplexer [36], [44], [45] which reveals the fundamental statistical multiplexing behaviors without introducing arbitrary parameters, such as buffer sizes, cross traffic, or multi-hop routing paths.
+Specifically, we consider a link of transmission bitrate C [bit/s], preceded by a buffer of size C/f[bit], i.e., the buffer holds as many bits as can be transmitted in one frame period of duration 1/f.
+We let J denote the number of 3D video streams fed into the buffer.
+Each of the J streams in a given simulation is derived from the same encoded 3D video sequence; whereby, each stream has its own starting frame that is drawn independently, uniformly, and randomly from the set [1, 2, ..., M].
 Starting from the selected starting frame, each of the J videos places one encoded frame of the SBS representation (multiview frame of the MV-C or FS-C representation) into the multiplexer buffer in each frame period.
 If the number of bits placed in the buffer in a frame period exceeds C/f, then there is loss.
-We count the number of lost bits to evaluate the information loss probability $P{\text{loss}}^{\text{info}}$ [43] as the proportion of the number of lost bits to the number of bits placed in the multiplexer buffer.
+We count the number of lost bits to evaluate the information loss probability $P{\rm loss}^{\rm info}$ [44] as the proportion of the number of lost bits to the number of bits placed in the multiplexer buffer.
 We conduct many independent replications of the stream multiplexing, each replication simulates the transmission of M frames (with "wrap-around" to the first frame when the end of the video is reached) for each stream, and each replication has a new independent set of random starting frames for the J streams.